omnibor/spec/SPEC.md

 A child artifact which is itself a derived artifact would be represented by
 ```
-blob⎵${artifact id of child}⎵bom⎵${GitBOM identifier of child's GitBOM Document}\n
+blob⎵${artifact id of child}⎵bom⎵${OmniBOR identifier of child's OmniBOR Document}\n
 ```

-The child artifact records must be written to the GitBOM Document in lexical order.
+The child artifact records must be written to the OmniBOR Document in lexical order.

-The artifact id and GitBOM Document id must both be of the Artifact Identifier Type declared in the GitBOM Document header.
+The artifact id and OmniBOR Document id must both be of the Artifact Identifier Type declared in the OmniBOR Document header.

-#### GitBOM Document Character Encoding
+#### OmniBOR Document Character Encoding

-All characters in a GitBOM document are encoded in ascii.
+All characters in a OmniBOR document are encoded in ascii.
 Please note: all '\n' must be encoded as '\n' characters, *not* the line delimiter of the platform.

-### GitBOM Identifier Embedding
+### OmniBOR Identifier Embedding

-Each build tool should embed into the output artifact a new line terminated, lexically ordered, list of GitBOM identifiers for each mandatory Artifact Identifier Type in a manner:
+Each build tool should embed into the output artifact a new line terminated, lexically ordered, list of OmniBOR identifiers for each mandatory Artifact Identifier Type in a manner:

 1. Appropriate to the type of artifact
 2. Generally agreed upon for that artifact

-### GitBOM Document Construction by a Build Tool
+### OmniBOR Document Construction by a Build Tool

-A build tool creating an output artifact must compute a GitBOM Document of each mandatory artifact id type.
+A build tool creating an output artifact must compute a OmniBOR Document of each mandatory artifact id type.

 For each input artifact the build tool must:

 1. Compute the git object id of the input - ${artifact identifier}
-2. Examine the input for an embedded GitBOM Document Identifier - ${gitbom document identifier}
+2. Examine the input for an embedded OmniBOR Document Identifier - ${omnibor document identifier}

-The build tool must persist a GitBOM Document using the ${artifact identifier} and
+The build tool must persist a OmniBOR Document using the ${artifact identifier} and
-${gitbom document identifier} for each input.
+${omnibor document identifier} for each input.

 ## Bibliography